philipturner/molecular-renderer/Documentation/HDL.md

 Origin { Vector }
 ```

 Translates the origin by a vector relative to the current origin.
+The origin will reset when you exit the current scope.

 ### Lattice Editing